Brotenko/QualityQuest/Docs/Technical Specifications/docs/storyflow.md

   * The PlayerCharacter informs the customer
   * The PlayerCharacter does not inform the customer

 The stats of the PlayerCharacter change depending on the decision made by the PlayerAudience.
-Because a new bug appears the PlayerAudience needs to decide on how the PlayerCharacters proceeds in the next StoryFlowDecision.
+Since a new bug occurs, the PlayerAuditorium has to decide how the PlayerCharacters will proceed in the next StoryFlowDecision.

 ![StoryFlow](diagrams/storyflow-diagrams/storyflow-decision-10.svg)